SeanKilleen/seankilleen.github.io/_posts/2020-12-18-how-to-force-git-to-prompt-you-for-a-password.md

 ---
-title: How to force git to prompt you for a password
+title: How to Force git to Prompt You For a Password
 comments: true
 tags:
   - git